rogerpadilla/prouter/README.md

     if (!isAllowed) {
       showAlert("You haven't rights to access the page: " + destPath);
-      // end the request-response cycle, avoid executing other middlewares
+      // end the request-response cycle, avoid executing other handlers
       // and prevent changing the path in the URL. resp.end({ preventNavigation: true });
       return;
     }

-    // pass control to the next middleware function next();
+    // pass control to the next handler next();
   })
   .use('/', (req, resp, next) => {
     // do some stuff...
-    // and pass control to the next middleware function next();
+    // and pass control to the next handler next();
   })
   .use('/admin', (req, resp, next) => {
     // do some stuff...
-    // and pass control to the next middleware function next();
+    // and pass control to the next handler next();
   })
   // mount the product's group of handlers using this base path .use('/product', productRouterGroup)
-  .use('(.*)', (req, res, next) => {
+  .use('*', (req, res, next) => {

     // this handler will run for any routing event, after the other handlers